KevinZ0217/fast_dinov2/README.md

     Change the output folder path in ```eval_main_imagenet_100.sh``` and ```eval_main_imagenet_1k.sh```.
 With the trained linear classifier in step 3, run ```sh eval_submit_imagenet_1k.sh``` and ```eval_submit_imagenet_100.sh```.
 5. Instance recognition: change the path for teacher checkpoint, config, and dataset in instance_recognition.sh.
 Run ```sh instance_recognition.sh```

+**Note**: This repository is still being updated.
+If you run into any problem replicating or running the experiments, feel free to file an issue!